-8.6.4.
+8.6.5.
 Operational Risk

-All operational risks in Garanti Bank are managed under the supervision of the Board of Directors and the Audit Committee, within the scope of the identification, evaluation, monitoring and controlling/mitigation of risks.
-The Audit Committee monitors and evaluates the results of the operational risk monitoring activities of the Internal Audit Department and the Internal Control Unit.
+All operational risks at Garanti Bank are managed under the supervision of the Board of Directors and the Audit Committee, within the scope of risk identification, assessment, monitoring and control/mitigation.

+The Audit Committee oversees and evaluates the results of the operational risk monitoring activities of the Internal Audit Department and the Internal Control Unit.
 Garanti Bank carries out the necessary work in line with local and international regulations (Basel II) to measure operational risk in accordance with its scale, the internal control systems in place, and databases.

-In Garanti Bank, measuring and managing operational risks are monitored primarily in the frame of risk matrix which is comprised by grouping existing and potential operational risks in Garanti Bank in line with business lines, cause effect types and Basel II event types that those risks belong to.
+At Garanti Bank, measuring and managing operational risks are monitored primarily in the frame of the risk matrix, which is created by grouping existing and potential operational risks at Garanti Bank, the business lines, causeeffect types and Basel II event types that those risks belong to.
 The audit status, impact and probability of each risk are evaluated within this matrix with a view to controlling the risks.
 The risk matrix is monitored, updated and used in their reviews by the Internal Control Unit and the Internal Audit Department.

 Garanti Bank's operational risk loss data are collected and evaluated in an internal loss database centrally and systematically and in compliance with Basel II standards.

-8.6.5.
+Work is carried out for achieving compliance with the best practices guidelines the BRSA issued in relation to operational risk management.

+8.6.6.
 Reputational Risk

 The Bank avoids all kinds of transactions and activities that would cause reputational risk in the eyes of legal authorities, customers and other market actors.
-The Bank pays utmost attention to be beneficial to society, natural environment and humanity.
+The Bank pays utmost attention to be beneficial to the society, the natural environment and humanity.
 Trainings are held with the aim of raising awareness about reputational risk throughout the Bank and encouraging all employees to fulfill their duties and responsibilities.

 In order to ensure efficient management of reputational risk across the Bank, it is aimed to preserve and improve the Bank's reputation before the customers, and to minimize the Bank's impact upon the environment.
-Efforts carried out to this end include monitoring the media and the press and social media platforms with respect to the Bank's reputation and managing potential implications; ensuring sustainable awareness of compliance with laws and corporate standards, and development of processes that guarantee management of IT/information security and IT-related risks.
+Efforts carried out to this end include monitoring the media, the press and social media platforms with respect to the Bank's reputation and managing potential impacts; ensuring sustainable awareness of compliance with laws and corporate standards, and development of processes that guarantee management of IT/ information security and IT-related risks.

-8.6.6.
+8.6.7.
 Other Risks